4eshanb/Question-Answering-System/README.md

 The coreferenced stories can be seen in the data/hw8-stories-coref.tsv These are used for the where and when questions with the QA system.

+### Chunking
+Chunking is shallow-non-recursive parsing, where segments of a sentence are turned into a sequence of syntactic constituents, otherwise, chunks and labels.
+It is an efficient and robust approach to parsing natural language and a popular alternative to full parsing.
+Chunks are defined as non-overlapping regions of text, which contains a head word (ex: noun, verb) and adjacent modifiers and function words.

+This is an example of chunk structure:
+> (S: (NP: 'I')
+    'saw'
+    (NP:'the' 'big' 'dog')
+    'on'
+    (NP:'the' 'hill'))

+In the QA system, regex tag patterns are used to extract chunks.
+NLTK provides a regular expression chunk parser that allows one to define the kinds of chunks that you are interested in, and then chunk the tagged text.

+For the QA system, Chunking is used for what, where, and why questions.
 ## Answer Retrieval

 Answer retrieval was split up into the different types of questions supplied